Plymouth Acclaim: Platform

-The Acclaim was a version of the Chrysler Corporation's AA-body 4-door sedan, which was an evolutionary development of Chrysler's extended K-car platform.
-Acclaim (and Dodge Spirit) production ended on December 9, 1994, after a short 1995 model year and the Cab-forward Plymouth Breeze was introduced as a replacement for 1996.
-The Acclaim was one of the last K-car derivatives produced by Chrysler.
-In all, just under half a million examples of the Acclaim were built in its 7-model year run.
+The Acclaim was a version of the Chrysler Corporation's AA-body 4-door sedan, an evolutionary development of Chrysler's extended K-car platform.
+Acclaim (and Dodge Spirit) production ended on December 9, 1994, after a short 1995 model year and introduction of the model year 1996 cab-forward Plymouth Breeze.
+As one of the last K-car derivatives produced by Chrysler, Acclaim production reached just under half a million over its 7-model year run.

 Market positioning

 The AA-body cars were badge-engineered triplets, as were most Chrysler products of this time.
 The Acclaim differed from its siblings primarily in wheel choices, bodyside molding, and fascias where it sported its unique taillights and the corporate Plymouth eggcrate-grille.
 Like the K-body and E-body vehicles they replaced, the Acclaim and Dodge Spirit were both marketed as mainstream variants, while the Chrysler LeBaron was marketed as the luxury variant.
 Despite this, there was substantial overlap in trims and equipment among each car.
 For example, a fully loaded Acclaim was almost similar to a base LeBaron in features and price.

 In addition to its entry-level base model, the Acclaim was initially available in mid-range LE and high-end LX trim.
 LE and LX models came equipped with features such including premium cloth seating, power windows/door locks, premium sound systems, bodyside cladding, additional exterior brightwork, and on the latter 15-inch lace-spoke aluminum wheels.
 In spite of this, the base model accounted for nearly 85 percent of Acclaim sales.
 Unlike the Spirit, the Acclaim did not receive any sport-oriented models.

 The Acclaim has also been characterized as the replacement for the smaller Reliant, though the Sundance launched in 1987 is closer than the Acclaim in most dimensions to the Reliant.